- Tues, 3/6 or Thurs, 3/8: Choose and Analyze a Text

 - Your poster design should be large format, at least 18 x 24-inches, oriented horizontally or vertically.
 You will need to pay for large format printing through BCU printing services on campus.
 This will be $15-$25.
 Remember there is at least a 24-hour turnaround time after you call to confirm your order has been submitted, and they are open Mon-Fri.

 - You will turn in your final design file(s) that show 1) the layout of your poster and 2) the work you did to design your alphabet.
 Make sure your file(s) is/are well-organized so they are easy for your instructor to navigate.
 Files should be saved as AI or PSD, and as high res PDF for printing purposes.
-Put them in a folder on your thumbdrive called “yourlastname-typefacedesign”.
-I will not open any files that are not in this folder.
-(An alternative hand-in method will be announced on the class schedule if your instructor goes on maternity leave.)
+Name the folder that contains your relevant files “yourlastname-typefacedesign” (due 4/3 or 4/5) and “yourlastname-poster design” (due 4/17 or 4/19).
+I will not open any files that are not clearly labeled.
+Hand in final files in the shared class Dropbox folder or via your WSU OneDrive account.

 - You should also turn in a set of finalized design guidelines that you followed to create your alphabet (updated from the Typeface Design Proposal you turned in after Spring Break).
 Put this in the “yourlastname-alphabetdesign” folder as well, saved as a Microsoft word document or a PDF.